Saransh-sharma-17/Saransh-sharma-17/README.md

 ### Hey there!
 I’m Saransh Sharma 👋

-I’ve got a Bachelor’s in Economics 📚 and a Master’s in Finance and Economics 🎓.
+I’ve got a Bachelor’s in Accounting 📚 and a Master’s in Finance and Economics 🎓.

 As an entry-level data enthusiast, I’m armed with skills in SQL, Power BI, and Excel, with a solid grounding in accounting 💡.
 I’m all about turning complex data into clear, actionable insights and diving deep into business analysis 🔍.
 Passionate and proactive, I’m excited to bring my data-driven approach to a dynamic team and make a real impact 🚀.